 Robocopy is able to:

-The functionality is quite simple.
-The tool is usually used in order to synchronize data and to distribute files and changes.
+The functionality of Robocopy to move files is quite simple.
+The tool is usually used in order to synchronize (/mir) data and to distribute files and changes.

-- Skipping NTFS junction points which can cause copying failures because of infinite loops
+- Skipping NTFS junction points which can cause copying failures due to infinite loops.

-- Keeping the folder metadata: copy file data and attributes correctly, preserve original timestamps, as well as NTFS ACLs, owner and audit information using command line switches.
+- Retaining folder metadata: copy file data and attributes correctly, preserve original timestamps, as well as NTFS ACLs, and owner and audit information using command line switches.

 - Asserting the Windows NT “backup right” so an administrator may copy an entire directory, including files denied readability to the administrator.